CityOfBoston Official An official website of the City of Boston

 In 2004, the non-profit Rose Fitzgerald Kennedy Greenway Conservancy was founded to maintain and operate the Greenway parks.
 Visit their website www.rosekennedygreenway.org to learn more about their mission, events, and programs.

-The BRA has helped to create use and design guidelines that were incorporated into each of MassDOT’s Requests for Proposals that have led to the selection of developers for the residential and commercial development sites (including the Bulfinch Triangle parcels as well as Parcel 9, which will soon be developed as a hotel with ground floor market-related retail that will enhance the strength of the existing Market District.)
+The BRA helped to create use and design guidelines that were incorporated into each of MassDOT’s Requests for Proposals, which have led to the selection of developers for the residential and commercial development sites (including the Bulfinch Triangle parcels as well as Parcel 9, which will soon be developed as a hotel with ground floor market-related retail that will enhance the strength of the existing Market District.)

 In 2009, the BRA initiated the Greenway District Planning Study, which studied the future development potential for the parcels adjacent to the Greenway.
 Please see the Greenway District Planning Study page for more information.